UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `replaceLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will replace one layer with a layer from another keymap.
 You can use this to share layers across keymaps.
 For instance, add `replaceLayer mod QWR fn` to your `$onKeymapChange QTY` macro event to "permanently" replace the mod layer of your QTY keymap by the fn layer of the QWR keymap
 - `overlayLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will take defined actions from the source layer and apply them on the target layer.
 Assume `ARR base` layer contains just arrows on `ijkl` keys.
 Now, in your QWERTY layout, call `overlayLayer base ARR base` and you get QWERTY that has arrows on `ijkl`.
 - `overlayKeymap KEYMAPID` as `overlayLayer`, but overlays all layers by corresponding layers of the provided keymap.
+- `replaceKeymap KEYMAPID` as `replaceLayer`, but replaces all layers by corresponding layers of the provided keymap.
+This is very similar to `switchKeymap`, but is useful for `$onKeymapChange` magic.

 ### Postponing mechanisms.